adammurdoch/gradle-groovy-eclipse-compiler/README.md

 Building
 --------

-You'll need to use Gradle 0.9-rc-1.
+You'll need to use Gradle 0.9-rc-1 or later.

 Run `gradle install` to build the plugin into the local maven repository.

 Using the plugin
 ----------------

-Add the following to your build script:
+The plugin works with Gradle 0.9-rc-1 or later.
+To use it, add the following to your build script:

     buildscript {
         repositories {